A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 New civic infrastructure

 The plan for Wildlight’s DSAP2 includes much-needed improvements to Nassau County infrastructure.
-An enhanced mobility network of roads and multi-use trails will feature a new major thoroughfare, Wildlight Parkway, which will create an additional east-west route for Nassau County, improve access to I-95, alleviate traffic on State Road 200 and provide an important new hurricane evacuation route.
+An enhanced mobility network of roads and multi-use trails will feature a new major thoroughfare, Riverbluff Parkway, which will create an additional east-west route for Nassau County, improve access to I-95, alleviate traffic on State Road 200 and provide an important new hurricane evacuation route.

 DSAP2 also sets aside land for three new fire stations and police substations.
 A new regional wastewater facility will provide service both to Wildlight and to many Nassau County residents who currently have no access to the municipal wastewater system.
 And fiber optic infrastructure will give every home and business in Wildlight access to next-generation gigabit internet.